When it comes to my finances, I am old-school. I like paper. There’s something about writing things out and holding something physical in my hands.

 You can also track extra payments.
 Making extra payments towards your debt will allow you to pay off your debt faster.

-One of the main features I like about this app is the charts and graphs.
+One of the main features I like about the Debt Payoff Assistant app is the charts and graphs.
 I am a visual person, so seeing my progress in chart-form is great.
 You can see things like your total debts, debts remaining, total interest paid, and total interest saved.
 I especially love the percent paid progress bar for each debt.
 This helps motivate you and gives you a quick way to see your progress for each debt.

 Get “payment due” notifications, use their payoff date calculator to see how the monthly payment amount will affect your payoff date and total interest paid, and so much more with this app!